Why is this page text-only?

 The United States has actively participated in Bosnia and Herzegovina’s Working Party meetings, and has engaged in bilateral consultations with the Government of Bosnia and Herzegovina on the margins of WTO meetings in Geneva.

-The most recent bilateral market access negotiations were held on the margins of the WP meeting in March 2009, but made only technical progress.
-The United States is providing technical assistance through CLDP and USAID in drafting documentation, training, legal drafting, and institution building.
+The most recent bilateral market access negotiations were held on the margins of the WP meeting in October 2012, and are well advanced, though more work is required on goods, in particular.
+The United States has provided technical assistance throughout the accession process, funding CLDP and USAID assistance to BiH in drafting documentation, training, legal drafting, and institution building.